Adarshkumar14/hello-node.js/README.md

   namespace: default
 ```
  ### Step 2:
-- create a k8s-secret and provide your aws credentials If your k8s-cluster is on aws-eks
+- Create a k8s-secret and provide your aws credentials If your k8s-cluster is on aws-eks
 ```yaml
 apiVersion: v1
 kind: Secret